Black History Month: Republic of Ireland

 Ireland's Great Hunger Institute, at Quinnipiac University in Connecticut, notes: "Black History Month Ireland was initiated in Cork in 2010.
 This location seems particularly appropriate as, in the 19th century, the city was a leading center of abolition, and the male and female anti-slavery societies welcomed several black abolitionists to lecture there, including Charles Lenox Remond and Frederick Douglass."

 France

-In France, Black History Month was first organized in 2018 in Bordeaux.
+In France, at the initiative of Karfa Diallo's association, the Black History Month was first organized in 2018 in Bordeaux.
 Since then, there have been celebrations in Paris, Le Havre, Guadeloupe, La Rochelle and Bayonne.
 In 2022 the month was dedicated to Josephine Baker, a dancer and member of the French Resistance during World War II born in the United States.

 Africa

-In 2020, Black History Month was celebrated in seven African countries for the first time.
-Participating countries were Benin, Burkina Faso, Chad, Ivory Coast, Comores, Senegal and Cameroon.
+In 2020, Black History Month was celebrated in seven African countries (Benin, Burkina Faso, Chad, Ivory Coast, Comoros, Senegal and Cameroon) for the first time.
 The event was initiated by the organisation Africa Mondo founded by Mélina Seymour.
 Starting in 2021, an African History Month was celebrated in March.